cuttlefishh/python-for-data-analysis/assignments/assignment8.md

 **3.** Plot precipitation versus time.

 * Use the Matplotlib function `plot()` to plot 'PRCP' versus 'DATE' as a line.
 * Plot 'PRCP' versus 'DATE' each year separately as a different colored line, with a legend indicating the year.
-Hint: You will have to extract the year from the date somehow, for example with the `.year` attribute or a regular expression, optionally creating a new column for the year.
+Hint: You will have to extract the year from the date somehow, for example with the `.year` attribute or a regular expression.
+You might find it easiest to add new columns for year and day of year.
 * Go back and recolor the two plots above: pick two colors from ColorBrewer or xkcd and draw your subplots again.
 * Replot the plots in a subplot with the two sets of axes in a 1x2 formation.

 **4.** Plot distributions of the precipitation data.

-* Plot a histogram of precipitation values using the Matplotlib function `hist()` or `violinplot()`.
+* Plot a histogram of precipitation values using the Matplotlib function `hist()`.
 * Plot a histogram with kernel density and rugplot with the Seaborn function `distplot()`.
 Play around with the settings to make a histogram that represents the data well.
-* Add columns to the DataFrame for month and year.
-Hint: You can do this with list comprehension and the datetime attributes `month` and `year`.
+* Add columns to the DataFrame for year and month.
+Hint: You can do this with list comprehension and the datetime attributes `year` and `month`.
-* Use groupby to group the data by `year` or by `month`.
+* Use groupby to group the data by year or by month.
 Which year was the rainiest?
 Which month was the rainiest?
 * Make boxplots by year and by month using the Seaborn function `boxplot()`.
+Hint: If you make a boxplot of your DataFrame without grouping, the boxplots will be centered on zero, because there are so many days with zero precipitation.
+Instead, use groupby to group the data by year *and* month (use a list containing these columns), set `as_index=False`, average over those groups, and save this as a new DataFrame; then use this for your boxplots.

 **5.** Pivoting, stacking and unstacking.